ashbie/calcEngine/notes/Cpp.md

 ---

 # Modern C++
+> [!IMPORTANT]
-!!! - What are the performance benefits of having Templates in C++ resolve at compile-time, compared to Generics in Java and C# that resolve at run-time?
+>  What are the performance benefits of having Templates in C++ resolve at compile-time, compared to Generics in Java and C# that resolve at run-time?

 The compile-time resolution of templates in C++ offers several performance advantages over the run-time resolution of generics in Java and C#.
 Here's a breakdown of the key benefits: